Matthew Pennycook: Backbenches and return to frontbench (2019–2024)

+Ministerial career (2024–present)

 At the 2024 general election, Pennycook was again re-elected, with an increased vote share (compared with the notional 2019 result) of 56.2% and a decreased majority of 18,366 (though an increase compared with the notional 2019 result).

 On 6 July 2024, he was appointed as Minister of State at the Ministry of Housing, Communities and Local Government (until 8 July 2024, the Department for Levelling Up, Housing and Communities), working under Secretary of State Angela Rayner.
 Compared to other Labour ministers, he was recognised as having good experience in the housing sector, having tabled numerous amendments to the Renters (Reform) Bill during the previous Parliament.

+On 20 July 2026, Pennycook was reappointed under Andy Burnham and invited to attend cabinet in the role.

 Personal life

 Pennycook is married to civil servant Joanna Otterburn and they have two children.
+Pennycook is a supporter of Charlton Athletic and a member of the Charlton Athletic Supporters' Trust.